mathjax/MathJax/docs/source/upgrade.rst

 If your page simply loads ``MathJax.js`` and relies on ``config/MathJax.js``, then you will need to modify your ``<script>`` tag in order to use MathJax v1.1.
-This is because MathJax no longer loads a default configuration file; you are required to explicity specify the configuration file if you use one.
+This is because MathJax no longer loads a default configuration file; you are required to explicitly specify the configuration file if you use one.
 Furthermore, the name of the ``config/MathJax.js`` file was a source of confusion, so it has been renamed ``config/default.js`` instead.
 Thus, if you used